amanda-wee/sqlitemm/README.md

 ### Other SQLite features
 * Support for creating SQL functions (scalar, aggregate, and window)
+* Support for creating SQL collations
+* Support for database operation interrupts
 * Optional "strict typing" on a per-query basis, allowing for the prevention of SQLite automatic type conversions across the SQLite fundamental types when retrieving values
 * Convenience functions for attaching and detaching databases